ravi-kumar7/documentation/docs/middleware/sourcing-rest-api.md

 ```

 :::warning Retries and Timeout
-1. If the webhook endpoint gives a non 2xx HTTP status code, or if the API call fails, then maximum 3 times retry is attempted with exponential backoff.
+1. If the webhook endpoint gives a non 2xx HTTP status code, or if the API call fails, then maximum 3 times retry is attempted (maximum 4 attempts) with exponential backoff.
 2. Every webhook endpoint call has a timeout set of maximum 90 seconds.
 :::